emmastout01/pet_hotel/README.md

 ## application functionality

--check in their pet
+- check in their pet
--check out their pet
+- check out their pet
--update their pet's info
+- update their pet's info
--remove their pet
+- remove their pet

 Technologies
 ------------